 - The IDE, where you write C/C++-like code for the board

 - The libraries, which provide high-level functions to you like writing digital values to pins or reading analog input

-You can do many types of projects and testing using Arduino Board like 3D Printers, Laser Harp, Baker Tweet, LED Cubes, Sensor Project, Image Processing, etc
+You can do many types of projects and testing using the Arduino Board.
+Example 3D Printers, Laser Harp, Baker Tweet, LED Cubes, Sensor Project, Image Processing, etc

 Thanks for reading this article hope it helps you to understand more about the Arduino Board PCB.
 Please follow our blog regularly for more articles like this.